Relatively Wild Urban Parks Can Promote Human Resilience & Flourishing (2020)

 - How can personified computational systems (e.g., humanoid robots, androids, and “smart homes”) be designed to enhance children’s social and moral development?

-- How can technological systems be designed to enhance the world, and where should we back off from specific technological designs and implementation?
+- How can technological systems be designed to enhance the world and human flourishing?

 The HINTS lab focuses on these questions.
 We aim for rigor in our scientific research.
 Depth in our apprehension of the problems.
-Solutions that build on the biodiversity of human experience.
-And far-ranging compassionate visions of the future.
+Solutions that build on the depth and authenticity of human experience.
+And far-ranging visions of the future.